 Other historic houses in the area also warrant a visit: Salmesbury Hall and Browsholme Hall in the Ribble Valley.
 Take a Canal Cruise along the historic Leeds Liverpool Canal.
 Visit the Pleasington Golf Club or go a little further afield to Lytham St Annes where this year’s Golf Open Championship will be held in July.

 When is the best time of year to go?

 Hoghton Tower holds fundraising events throughout the year, but the best time to visit is during the summer.
-The house is open throughout July to September and there are a number of musical events which take place in the grounds, making the most of the long summer evenings.
+The house is open throughout July to September.
+There are a number of musical events which take place in the grounds, in the long summer evenings.

 To find out more about Hoghton Tower and accommodation at The Irishman’s Tower, visit http://www.hoghtontower.co.uk/